Desertification: Climate change

 Research into desertification is complex, and there is no single metric which can define all aspects.
 However, more intense climate change is still expected to increase the current extent of drylands on the Earth's continents: from 38% in late 20th century to 50% or 56% by the end of the century, under the "moderate" and high-warming Representative Concentration Pathways 4.5 and 8.5.
 Most of the expansion will be seen over regions such as "southwest North America, the northern fringe of Africa, southern Africa, and Australia".

 Drylands cover 41% of the earth's land surface and include 45% of the world's agricultural land.
 These regions are among the most vulnerable ecosystems to anthropogenic climate and land use change and are under threat of desertification.
 An observation-based attribution study of desertification was carried out in 2020 which accounted for climate change, climate variability, CO_{2} fertilization as well as both the gradual and rapid ecosystem changes caused by land use.
 The study found that, between 1982 and 2015, 6% of the world's drylands underwent desertification driven by unsustainable land use practices compounded by anthropogenic climate change.
 Despite an average global greening, anthropogenic climate change has degraded 12.6% (5.43 million km^{2}) of drylands, contributing to desertification and affecting 213 million people, 93% of who live in developing economies.

+Agriculture and farming activities

+Farming activities such as overgrazing causes desertification.
+In this farming activity, livestock such as cattle and cows are allowed to feed on a piece of land for a long period of time without planting grasses to replace them.
+As a result of this, the land becomes bare, exposed to heat from the sun which causes it to harden, heavy wind which also causes the land to lose its nutrients.
+Overcultivation and Monocropping are other farming activities that causes desertification in Africa.
+Planting the same crop repeatedly on the same land drains essential nutrients in the land.
+Once the soil is depleted, it loses its organic matter and the ability to retain moisture, causing the soil harden and crack.